koszullab/metaTOR/README.md

 There are a number of other, optional, miscellaneous actions:

 * `pipeline` : Run all three of the above actions sequentially or only some of them depending on the arguments given.
 This can take a while.
-* `view` : Generates a contact map from one bin from the final ouptut of metaTOR.
+* `contactmap` : Generates a contact map from one bin from the final ouptut of metaTOR.

 * `version` : display current version number.